vfarcic/devops26/manuscript/07-dev.md

 jx rsh --devpod
 ```

 The `jx rsh` command opens a terminal inside a Pod.
-The `-d` argument indicated that we want to connect to the DevPod we just created.
+The `--devpod` argument indicated that we want to connect to the DevPod we just created.

 Before we proceed, we'll confirm that the *go-demo-6* code was indeed cloned inside the Pod.